DaDudeIan/Pre-planning-Intersection-Traversal-for-Autonomous-Vehicles/thesis/sections/4-results/ce.typ

       column-gutter: 0mm,
       row-gutter: 0mm,
       {deeplab_ce_e300_test1}, {unet_ce_e300_test1}, {vit_ce_e300_test1}, {swin_ce_e300_test1},
-      {deeplab_ce_e300_test2}, {unet_ce_e300_test2}, {vit_ce_e300_test2}, {swin_ce_e300_test2},
+      {deeplab_ce_e300_test2}, {unet_ce_e300_test2}, [#vit_ce_e300_test2 #place(center + horizon, dy: -1.5mm, dx: 9mm, ellipse(height: 8mm, width: 9mm, stroke: 1pt + green)) #place(center + horizon, dy: -3mm, dx: 3mm, rect(height: 8mm, width: 5mm, stroke: 1pt + yellow))], {swin_ce_e300_test2},
       [#subfigure("(a)") DeepLabV3+], [#subfigure("(b)") U-Net], [#subfigure("(c)") ViT], [#subfigure("(d)") Swin],
     ),
     caption: [Results after the #nth(300) epoch.
 All models are outputting very poor predictions, highlighted by the separated components, thin lines, and seemingly random blotches.]
   )
 )

 At 300 epochs, the models have deteriorated a significant amount.
 DeepLab is creating more unconnected blotches and the paths it creates are very thin.
 A thin path is not necessarily a bad thing, but it clearly shows that it is extremely close to breaking the generated paths into more than one component.
 U-Net shows this even more, where the paths generated are very spread out along the road with many holes in between.
 The transformer-based models have also not improved further.
 Both models appear to suffer from the fact that they split the image into patches, with the border of these likely not training well on the data.
 This is particularly evident in the case of ViT, where the lower image of #subfigure("Figure 30c") shows an odd artefact in the middle of the right-hand side road.
-It is very jagged and does not fit the road at all.
-There also appears to be a chunk missing in the labels near the centre, hinting at the model learning to not output anything for those specific pixels.
+It is very jagged and does not fit the road at all #ball(green).
+There also appears to be a chunk missing in the labels near the centre, hinting at the model learning to not output anything for those specific pixels #ball(yellow).
 Swin is also showing this, but to a lesser extent, likely thanks to its shifting window approach.
 Its results are still very poor, however.
 The following graphs will shed some light on why this might be happening.

-=== Training and Validation Graphs #checked
+=== Training and Validation Graphs

 #std-block(breakable: false)[